a-flyleaf/ygbtdm/scenes.md

 - Addison concludes both her alliance offer to WR and her own reintroduction to Joce with a handshake; in the latter case, she prompts Joce's own name.
 The WR scene cuts after this, and Joce refuses the offer on both accounts.
 - Joce is confused by the map because she walked away in a straight line and found the Beacon right back in front of her.
 This will be talked about explicitly later.
 - Joce has thought Addison is full of shit from day one, but here she calls Addison on both talking as though Kay Lin isn't standing right there and, later, abandoning her crew to fight for themselves.
 This definitely gets under Addison's skin, though it remains unclear how much of her later upset is from Joce's words vs the reputational hit.
+- When Addison gets frustrated with Caleb, she says something to the effect of "I am *not* leaving until I have everything under control."
 - Maaaybe instead of randomly finding the pendant earlier, it's down here, and moving it is what sets things off?
 Idk.
 This part's still a lil fuzzy, but there *are* some kind of controls down here.
 - Kay Lin takes a background role in this installment, but is among the majority who finds Caleb's outburst at the end more annoying than sympatheitc.